kora-labs/chromax/docs/tutorials/wheat_bp.rst

         axis=0
     )

-And then repeting the breeding scheme using the `next_cycle_f0` as founder population.
+And then repeating the breeding scheme using the `next_cycle_f0` as founder population.
 The code for the breeding scheme can be found `here <https://github.com/kora-labs/chromax/blob/master/examples/wheat_bp.py>`_.